 International Programs

 These programs are offered in English, with a global perspective.
-There are several universities in Thailand, public universities have a few international programs but these types of programs are mainly offered at private universities and the ideal choice for international students.
+Several universities in Thailand offer them; public universities have a few international programs, but they are mainly available at private universities and are the ideal choice for international students.

-It’s important to understand the distinction between these three types of programs because many international students, myself included, have found themselves in positions where they have selected bilingual courses because they conveniently fit into their schedules, just to realize that the primary language used is Thai.
+Understanding the distinction between these three types of programs is important because many international students, myself included, have found themselves selecting bilingual courses because they conveniently fit into their schedules, only to realize that the primary language used is Thai.

 Costs

 Tuition fees in Thailand are relatively low compared to most other countries in the world.
-Thai universities are in fact some of the least expensive universities in the world for international students, and this low cost comes at no compromise in quality.
+Thai universities are in fact some of the least expensive in the world for international students, and this low cost comes at no compromise in quality.
+Bachelor’s degree programs in Thailand typically cost 50-70% less than equivalent programs in the US, UK, or Australia, with annual expenses ranging from THB100,000 to THB400,000 depending on the institution.

 The table below provides an estimate of the cost in Thai Baht for education in Thailand.
 Actual costs may differ according to the program and number of courses you choose.
 I’ve given one example of each kind of university in Thailand: national, Rajabhat, private, and open universities.